samo-nz/meshcore-paperui-2/README.md

 restarts so the mesh radio applies the changes.
 The listed frequencies are examples, not regional regulatory advice: use only settings allowed at your location and matching the other nodes on your mesh.

-This firmware is a hardware-test build.
-A successful compilation does not yet verify BLE pairing, battery life, or every radio preset on a physical device.

 Without an SD card, this fork stores its identity and settings in SPIFFS.